Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 27-01-2023
 1. Successfully added Battle ship card and battle ship strategies.
 2. Took alot of work because I did not know user was going to need big changes

+28-01-2023
+1. Add monkey business card and clean the code and access specifiers